ALEXANDER THE GREAT

 There's a story about when Alexander was in Greece, before he set out on his campaign of world-domination.
 The young king has gone to see the most famous philosopher in the world, at home in his wooden barrel:

 Diogenes, being a Cynic, was even more frank when Alexander asked him if there was anything he needed.
 "Yes, for you to move over.
-You're blocking the sunlight."
+You're blocking the sunlight.
+Alexander is said to have replied "If I were not Alexander, I would like to be Diogenes.Plutarch, Life of Alexander 14

 Diogenes and visitors by the Victorian painter John Waterhouse

-Some have seen Alexander as some kind of idealist - a visionary, who foresaw a world without frontiers, and without racial distinctions, trying to unite east and west in one globalised super-state.
+Some have seen Alexander as some kind of idealist - a visionary who foresaw a world without frontiers and without racial distinctions, who tried to unite east and west in one globalised super-state.

 I think that Alexander was indeed close to Diogenes - he had no plan, no coherent vision, he just did what he needed to do at every stage in his life.
 He was ruthless in dealing with enemies (eg Thebes, Parmenio), he understood the value of gestures (his sacrifice at Troy, the visit to Siwa, the marriage to Stateira, burning of Persepolis), but was in all things pragmatic and totally selfish: what is the best thing for Alexander?